 David wouldn’t have found such comfort if he thought that he wasn’t going to recognise his child!

 *The disciples recognised Moses and Elijah in the transfiguration even though they had died years before!

-*The disciples recognised Jesus after He had risen from the dead!
+*The disciples recognised Jesus after He had risen from the dead.
 His Resurrection shows how we will know one another after death.

-If we are looking forward to meeting our heroes of the Bible whom we have never met, such as blameless Job, faithful Jeremiah, & meek Moses, so we are certainly going to meet up with our dear ones again.
+If we are looking forward to meeting our heroes of the Bible whom we have never met, such as blameless Job, faithful Jeremiah, & meek Moses, then we are certainly going to meet up with our dear ones again.
 There would be no point to life otherwise.
 The Scripture in Ecclesiastes that some Christians take to believe that we will not know our loved ones says ‘no remembrance of former ‘THINGS’ not people!
-And that ‘lack-of-remembrance’ will be all those not-so-nice ‘THINGS’ that marred life here due to sickness, selfishness, sin, jealousy, rebellion, strife, and worry!
+And that ‘lack-of-remembrance’ will be all those not-so-nice ‘THINGS’ that marred life here due to sickness, selfishness, sin, jealousy, rebellion, strife, stress and worry!
 (I realise there will be no ‘given in marriage’ as it will be something far better!)

 God couldn’t be kinder than to give us assurances that we will not be dead!

 “He who believes in me will live EVEN IF HE DIES” (John 11:25).